SURVIVAL MEDICINE

 Mosquito-Borne Illness

 Unlike the stings of bees or wasps, mosquito bites are common vectors of various infectious diseases.
 On the plus side, anaphylactic reactions are rarely an issue here.
 The increased amount of time we will spend outside in a societal breakdown will increase the chances of spreading one or more of these problems.
-Normal insect control programs will no longer exist, so larger bug populations (and the disease organisms they carry) will be rampant in many different areas.
-To give you some statistics, third world cases of illnesses passed by mosquitoes.
-In a collapse scenario, the state bird will be the mosquito.

 Malaria is an example of a typical mosquito-borne disease.
 It is caused by a microscopic organism called a protozoan.
 When mosquitos get a meal by biting you, they inject these into your system which then inhabit your liver.
 From there, they go to your blood cells and other organs.